Mortal Kombat Main Character Index

 - Animal Motifs: 11 has a dog motif going on for him.
 He gets called such by Jade, calls himself a "dog with a bone" against Sonya and, against Kitana, says his pissing is a form of marking his territory.

 - The Special Forces.
-He's quite... "invested" in his rivalry with Sonyanote , and Jax is responsible for the metal plate on his face.
+He's quite... "invested" with his most personal enemy Sonya,note and Jax is responsible for the metal plate on his face.

 - The Red Dragon clan.
 They're a longtime enemy of Kano's Black Dragon Clan.